Where newfound facts suggest people alter their

 entraining celebrities for their viewpoints: people always listen

-to what celebrities say, and these are bribable.
+to what celebrities say, and these are easily bribable.

 no need to lie: but only ignore evidence to the contrary, or omit